 This means it's important to have a platform that has a robust content workflow in order to manage how content is accessed and used.
 An Experience System of Record will give you an accelerated content pipeline that can handle the exploding number of assets and content in countless variations.

 Machine learning plays a part in this workflow in order to help create content velocity, by automating and streamlining many of the manual actions related to content creation.
-This includes processes like auto-tagging, auto-cropping, image recognition, and video discoverability.
+This includes processes like auto-tagging, auto-cropping, image recognition and video discoverability.
 Content may not seem to require as much technical help from the IT department, but establishing the right platform will go a long way in creating great experiences.

 Giving IT a clear path forward.

 Building the right experience at the right time on any channel is critical to compete in the experience era.
-Businesses need a universal platform with curated data, APIs, and machine learning services, designed with the experience business in mind.
+Businesses need a universal platform with curated data, APIs and machine learning services, designed with the experience business in mind.
 And IT is perfectly positioned across the company to make sure the right system is in place to make it all happen.

 Your enterprise doesn't have to travel this new path alone.
 We've developed a personal guide to help companies along the journey.
-Adobe Experience League is an enablement platform that includes AI-guided learning, one-to-one expert support, and access to a thriving community of fellow professionals.
+Adobe Experience League is an enablement platform that includes AI-guided learning, one-to-one expert support and access to a thriving community of fellow professionals.
 Another great tool for business leaders to understand how their company is doing in terms of creating experiences is our Experience Index survey.
 It offers research and learning to know which types of experiences are resonating with customers and measures how brands are doing in meeting those customer expectations.

 Becoming an Experience Business is critical.
 And IT plays a critical role in establishing a universal platform.
 Specifically, CIOs understand both technical and business goals and are in the ideal position to help drive the digital transition into an experience business.
-Regardless of your organizational structure, IT needs to partner with other departments in order to build an Experience System of Record.
-With this universal system in place, you can bring together all data, a unified profile, and content, so that your business can deliver amazing customer experiences.
-Because at the end of the day, your customer experiences are going to be the differentiator that sets your business apart and will help you reach success.
+Regardless of your organisational structure, IT needs to partner with other departments in order to build an Experience System of Record.
+With this universal system in place, you can bring together all data, a unified profile and content, so that your business can deliver amazing customer experiences.
+Because at the end of the day, your customer experiences are going to be the differentiator that sets your business apart and will help you to reach success.

 "Customers 2020: A Progress Report," Walker information, 2013.